 Before you start clicking away to learn more about the different types of public transport in the Netherlands, it’s good to know that there is one information point that ties everything together!
 The company REISinformatiegroep B.V. was founded in 1991 as a collaboration between all the public transport companies in the Netherlands, and it collects, edits and relays information about public transport in the Netherlands to travellers.
 Because of its slightly ungainly name, it’s always been commonly referred to as 9292, a name that stems from the phone number 06-9292 that used to be the main way to connect to the company.

-If you’re only travelling by train, for instance, you might be better off using the NS app (NS stands for Nationale Spoorwegen, Dutch railways): its dedicated app will sooner have information about irregularities and the like.
-Still, if you’re using multiple modes of transport in a day and want to be able to completely map your journey from start to finish (instead of from station to station, as you would for the NS app), 9292 is your friend!
+If you are only travelling by train, for instance, you might be better off using the NS app (NS stands for Nationale Spoorwegen, Dutch railways): its dedicated app will sooner have information about irregularities and the like.
+Still, if you use multiple modes of transport in a day and want to be able to completely map your journey from start to finish (instead of from station to station, as you would for the NS app), 9292 is your friend!

 Find the 9292 website, NS website and link to the apps in store below: